CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 ## Ruby basics - ATM Challenge

 ### Learning experience
-- Learn about Ruby Classes and methods
+- Learn about Ruby classes, modules and methods
 - Learn about unit testing with Rspec
 - Learn how to use `push` and `pop` on an `Array` object
 - Learn about naming standards